Event System

 from functools import partial

-async def handle_navigation(page, event):
+async def handle_navigation(tab, event):

-print(f"Navigation occurred to: {await page.current_url}")
+print(f"Navigation occurred to: {await tab.current_url}")

-# Access page methods directly
+# Access tab methods directly

-elements = await page.find_elements(By.TAG_NAME, "a")
+elements = await tab.find(tag_name="a")

 print(f"Found {len(elements)} links on the new page")

-await page.enable_page_events()
+await tab.enable_page_events()

-await page.on(PageEvents.FRAME_NAVIGATED, partial(handle_navigation, page))
+await tab.on(PageEvent.FRAME_NAVIGATED, partial(handle_navigation, tab))

 This technique is essential when: 1.
-Your callback needs to interact with the page (finding elements, executing scripts) 2.
+Your callback needs to interact with the tab (finding elements, executing scripts) 2.
 You want to maintain state between events 3.
 You need to coordinate actions across different event types

 Why Use Partial?